ale-knk/ml-serve/README.md

 *   ✅ Logging of all predictions in PostgreSQL
 *   ✅ MINIO as S3-compatible artifact storage for MLflow
 *   ✅ Feedback collection system for model predictions
+*   ✅ Training script that registers the model in MLflow
 *   ✅ Automated retraining pipeline based on collected feedback
-*   ✅ Training script that registers the model in MLflow
 *   ✅ Dockerized infrastructure for local deployment
-*   ✅ Simple and clean project structure with tests
-*   ✅ Environment-based configuration management
 *   ✅ Modular architecture with clear separation of concerns